Online Therapy for Bulimia and Eating Disorders

 Would You like Help to Learn How to Change Your Compulsions and Underlying Core Emotions More Effectively?

-"Binge eating is a desperate attempt to fill the emptiness at the core of our being.
-Mindfulness Therapy shows you how to heal that neediness at the core"
+“Binge eating disorder and bulimia describes a desperate attempt to fill the emptiness at the core of our being.
+Mindfulness Therapy shows you how to heal that neediness at the core”

 LET’S GET STARTED – EMAIL ME NOW!

 Online therapy for bulimia – Now you can get online help via individual Skype sessions with Online Therapist Dr. Peter Strong, a specialist in Mindfulness Therapy, which is extremely effective for changing compulsive habitual patterns such as bulimia and other eating disorders.

 WATCH THIS SHORT INTRODUCTORY VIDEOS ABOUT ONLINE THERAPY FOR FOOD ADDICTION AND BULIMIA